ToDesktop/todesktop-exec/README.md

 - `.pkg` files are automatically opened using the `open` command, rather than being executed directly.
 This allows for the standard macOS package installation process.

+## Process Management

+- All spawned processes are automatically tracked and cleaned up when the parent application quits
+- This prevents orphaned processes from running after the ToDesktop app is closed

 ## Changelog

+### 0.18.0

+- Added automatic process cleanup when the parent application quits to prevent orphaned processes

 ### 0.17.0